Cellular & Structural Biology (CSBL)

 CSBL 5074.
 Introduction to Research.
 0.5 Credit Hours.

-This course is required of all Ph.D. students in Cellular & Structural Biology.
-In this course students will have the opportunity to learn of the research programs in the department.
-This course will not only introduce students to the research strategies, but also inform them of opportunities for rotations.
+This course is required of all MS students in the Anatomy Track in Cellular & Structural Biology and is available to the Biotechnology Track students.
+Students will have the opportunity to learn about the research interests of faculty in the program.
+This course will introduce students to the research strategies and help them identify a mentor and committee members.

 CSBL 5077.
 Scientific Writing.
 2 Credit Hours.